Call for Proposals for Research Grants

 To be considered for funding, applications must be made on our form and must include one signed electronic copy.
-These must be received at the office of the Project Manager by 4 p.m. on Monday, February 29, 2016.
+These must be received at the office of the Project Manager by 4 p.m. on Friday March 1, 2018.
 In addition, all principal and co-investigators must submit an electronic copy of a 2-page abbreviated CV as an attachment to their application.
 CV’s longer than 2 pages will not be considered.
 It is TSAS’s practice to consider only one application from any of our research affiliates, as Principal Investigator, during any given grant competition.
 Proposals must be written in plain language and must clearly speak to both the scholarly merit and to the usefulness to policy and/or practice of the research proposed.
-Applicants are not permitted to apply on behalf of other researchers (with one exception: Principal Investigators may submit a proposal that will provide research funding for a graduate student under their supervision).
+Applicants are not permitted to apply on behalf of other researchers (with one exception: Principal Investigators may submit a proposal that will provide research funding for a graduate student or post doctoral fellow under their supervision).
 Applicants must be candid about the division of labour in a project.
 We expect that a minimum of 50 percent of funds in a research project will be dedicated to support for graduate students through research assistantships.
 Although this is not a requirement, proposals that fund students will be given priority over those that fund non-student research assistants or non-academic researchers.

 Transfer of funds and TSAS spending rules are explained in our grant guidelines.